Local Area Attractions

 Houston Museum District

 The Houston Museum District refers to the collection of museums, galleries, and cultural centers located within a 1.5 mile radius of Herman Park.
-The Museum of Fine Arts which also houses the Bayou Bend Collection and Gardens, boasts a collection of over 56,000 pieces.
-Just a few blocks away is the John P. McGovern Health Museum which is home to Houston’s first and only 4D theater.
+The Museum of Fine Arts, which also houses the Bayou Bend Collection and Gardens, boasts a collection of over 56,000 pieces.
+Just a few blocks away is the John P. McGovern Health Museum, which is home to Houston’s first and only 4D theater.
 Other area attractions include the Holocaust Museum, Houston Center for Photography, and the Lawndale Art Center.

-The Menil Collection is also nearby and is one of the greatest private art collections in the U.S. features such surrealist works as those by Salvador Dali and Max Ernst, and offers visitors a sign-free and simply-designed environment in which to experience the art in a more personal way.
+The Menil Collection is also nearby and is one of the greatest private art collections in the U.S. It features such surrealist works as those by Salvador Dali and Max Ernst, and offers visitors a sign-free and simply-designed environment in which to experience the art in a more personal way.
 The main building is accompanied by four satellite buildings.

 4200 Montrose, Suite 425